How to Activate an Event Listener in Javascript Over and Over Again

 ii.
 How to Create an Outcome Listener in jQuery

 As jQuery's event methods target the same UI events equally HTML's global onevent attributes, in that location are many overlaps between the 2.
-However, as jQuery is too a library that runs on the top of native JavaScript, it has some event methods, such as.hover(), that are not included in the DOM API, and then we can't heed to them with either onevent attributes or the native addEventListener() method.
+However, as jQuery is too a library that runs on the top of native JavaScript, it has some event methods, such as.hover()

 The .on() Method